AbhishekPal634/expense_tracker/README.md

 - Add new expenses with details
 - View total expenses
 - Categorize expenses
+- Swipe left or right to remove expenses
 - Visualize expenses in a bar graph
 - User-friendly UI
 - Supports both dark and light modes